kopera/erlang-mqtt/README.md

 # erlang-mqtt

-MQTT Protocol library for Erlang.
-This library provides low level building blocks for MQTT.
+MQTT Protocol library for Erlang/Elixir.
+This library provides the low level building blocks for MQTT.

 ## Protocol